Alex Bars

-Alex Bars (born September 8, 1995) is an American football offensive guard for the Las Vegas Raiders of the National Football League (NFL).
-He played college football at Notre Dame and was originally signed as an undrafted free agent by the Chicago Bears following the 2019 NFL Draft.
+Alex M. Bars (born September 8, 1995) is an American former professional football guard.
+He played college football for the Notre Dame Fighting Irish and was signed as an undrafted free agent by the Chicago Bears following the 2019 NFL draft.

 College career

 Bars was a member of the Notre Dame Fighting Irish for five seasons.
 He spent his freshman year on the scout team before playing in six games with two starts as a sophomore.
 He started all 12 of Notre Dame's games at right tackle as a junior and all 13 games of his senior year at left guard.
 Bars returned as a graduate student for a fifth season of NCAA eligibility and was named a preseason All-American by the Sporting News, but tore his MCL and ACL five games into the season against Stanford.
 Over the course of his college career, Bars played in 36 games with 32 starts.